AntondeGroot/Flashbook/README.md

 - Improve design: font / colors / borders / icons / ...
 #### Issues:
 - When in Flashbook an image is too large: there are issues displaying it.
 When you Import a screenshot that is too large it won't load.
 When you Zoom in too much you can't scroll to the next page.
+- pdf conversion may not be supported: pdftoppm.exe is called on laptop via miktex.
+Explicit import needed in spec file?